travetto/travetto/module/log/README.md

 This module provides logging functionality relying up the built in `console` operations.
 This is achieved via AST transformations.
 The code is rewritten at compile time to transform the `console` operations into proper logging commands.
 In addition to the transformation, class name and line number are added to the log messages to provide additional context.

 The debug/trace content can be filtered using the patterns from the [`debug`](https://www.npmjs.com/package/debug).
-You can specify wild cards to only `DEBUG` or `TRACE` specific modules, folders or files.
+You can specify wild cards to only `DEBUG` specific modules, folders or files.
 You can specify multiple, and you can also add negations to exclude specific packages.

 **Terminal: Sample environment flags**
 ```bash